littleraskol/Government-Variety-Pack/lrsk-gov-var/README.txt

 Institutionalized Collectivism (Not Fanatic Authoritarian) - The government controls industry and infrastructure to ensure a baseline of economic cooperation and fairness so that basic needs can be met. (+5% Worker and Specialist output, +10% consumer goods production)

 Direct Revelation (Egalitarian and Spiritualist) - The religious culture of this society values insights from personal experiences of the divine.
-(Wild cults may occasionally form with (mostly) beneficial effects, and which add Hedge Preacher jobs.)
+(1 Hedge Preacher per 25 pops.
+Wild cults may occasionally form with (mostly) beneficial effects, and which add Hedge Preacher jobs.)

 Royal Absolutism (Imperial, Authoritarian) - The monarch is the state, whose will is law without limit. (-50% pop ethics shift speed)